 Boston College does not have a club swim team, but we have fantastic men's and women's Division I varsity swimming and diving teams and offer a Masters Swim program where students can train and compete with other members of the BC community.
 We encourage you to look into both of these programs as a potential alternative to club swimming.

-The application process for the 2019 - 2020 academic year is now closed.
-Applications for new club sports will be accepted during the Spring Semester between January 13 and March 1.
 More details about the application process can be found on the New Club Sport Application Process form.
-All submissions need to be e-mailed to the Assistant Director, Club Sports & Recreational Camp - Emily Charnowski at email@example.com by March 1 to be considered for the 2020 - 2021 academic year.
+All submissions need to be e-mailed to the Assistant Director, Competitive Sports & Recreational Day Camp by March 15th to be considered for the 2021-2022 academic year.